-When speaking of the credibility of one’s findings, there are numerous methods of ensuring one has the most reliable and credible data and analysis, including from using well established research methods derived from those who have performed similar studies, thick description of the phenomenon under scrutiny and its context, techniques to ensure safety and trustworthiness from interlocutors and participants, and triangulation.
+When speaking of the credibility of one’s findings, there are numerous methods of ensuring one has the most reliable and credible data and analysis, including using well-established research methods derived from those who have performed similar studies, thick description of the phenomenon under scrutiny, and its context, techniques to ensure safety and trustworthiness from interlocutors and participants, and triangulation.

-The most common technique of ensuring one’s findings are credible is through triangulation.
-Triangulation the use of multiple referents to draw conclusions.
+The most common technique of ensuring one’s findings are credible is triangulation.
+Triangulation is the use of multiple referents to draw conclusions.
 Triangulation can include collecting multiple types of data, such as established literature, observational data, and interview transcripts; methods of data collection, such as archival research, participant observation, and interviews; and using multiple analysts to collect and analyze data.
 The goals of triangulation are to reduce individual biases regarding the phenomenon.
 Also, to provide a fuller, thicker description of the phenomenon that can provide a more thorough explanation.
 The fuller the picture provided, the more likely the findings are to be credible and, consequently, valid.

 For more information on credibility, please see this earlier blog post on our website.

-The final area discussed as part of validity in qualitative studies are the ethical procedures researchers use.
+The final area discussed as part of validity in qualitative studies is the ethical procedures researchers use.
 This includes the research design, data collection/analysis, and data storage.
 These ethical procedures are included in any research proposal sent to one’s doctoral committee and to the IRB for approval.